- 1 The Best Things To Do In The Sydney CBD With Kids

 State Library of NSW

-It’s free to wander into Australia’s oldest library (it was established in1826) and check out their exhibitions which include, at time of print, the touring May Gibbs: Celebrating 100 Years exhibit.
+It’s free to wander into Australia’s oldest library (it was established in1826) and check out their exhibitions, brand new Children’s Library and family spaces.
 The library also runs free activities for kids during school term for under 5s and school holidays for older children.
 Check out their calendar to see what’s on when you visit.

 Located in the old Ultimo Power Station building adjacent to Darling Harbour, the Powerhouse Museum is the flagship branch of the Museum of Applied Arts & Sciences ((MAAS) in Sydney.